ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 | // later in your app, if you want to execute myMethod()...
 | laterOnInYourApplicationSomewhere() {
-|     // get reference to the AG Grid Filter component
-|     const agGridFilter = api.getFilterInstance('name'); // assume filter on name column
+|     const angularFilterInstance = api.getFilterInstance('name'); // assume filter on name column
-|
-|     // get Angular instance from the AG Grid instance
-|     const angularFilterInstance = agGridFilter.getFrameworkComponentInstance();
-|
-|     // now we're sucking diesel!!!
 |     angularFilterInstance.myMethod();
 | }
 | ```